 CAN I REJOIN?

-Completed Phase 1 training, and are a ex-Regular soldier, or commissioned officer, in the Army, RAF Regiment or Royal Marines, you can apply to rejoin at any time.
+If you've completed Phase 1 training, and are a ex-Regular soldier, or commissioned officer, in the Army, RAF Regiment or Royal Marines, you can apply to rejoin at any time.
 The details of your rejoining will vary on a case to case basis.

 I'm a Reservist and want to go full time

 Your unit will manage your career, and will be able to help you move across to Regular service.

 Rejoiners can start the application process as long as they enlist before their 57th birthday.